 There’s nothing quite like finding a shop that feels tailor-made for you, whether it’s online or in person.
 You know, the “take all my money” feeling you get when you find a store where you might spend hours browsing.
 That’s curation at its finest.

-Fashion is all about having a strong first impression, whether it’s on a first date, at a job interview, or just in everyday life.
+Fashion is all about having a strong first impression, whether on a first date, at a job interview, or just in everyday life.
 It reflects who you are and how you want to be viewed by others.
 The same is true if you run an online fashion company… just in a different way.
 Even more difficult, each touchpoint in the customer’s journey generates a new first impression.

 Conversion rate optimization is a broad term that refers to making minor changes to your website to enable visitors to take actions that your organization describes as “conversions.”
 Signing up for your email newsletter, posting a product on social media, enrolling in your loyalty program, writing a review, and, of course, making a purchase are all examples of this.